Games-by-Mason/ZCS/README.md

 Transform children are immediately synchronized by these helpers, but you can defer synchronization until a later point by bypassing the helpers and then later calling `transform.sync(es)`.

-If you call `Transform` yourself, you can also set types for the `order` and `layer` fields.
-These values are ignored internally, but may be used by user code to change the sort order.
-Typically in a 2D game the sort is decided by layer, depth, and then order.
-This is often preferable over breaking ties by offsetting layers along the Z axis as it prevents visual issues where intersecting objects can have some but not all layers occluded.
-By default these types are set to `u0` as to not take up space if unused.
+If you call `Transform` yourself, you can also set types for the `layer` field.
+This value is ignored internally, but may be used by user code to change the render order.
+Defaults to `u0`.

 Transform depends on [geom](https://github.com/games-by-Mason/geom) for math.